Why Does My Hand Cramp and Twitch? Is It Carpal Tunnel Syndrome?

 Causes of Hand Cramps and Spasms

-As already stated, Carpal Tunnel Syndrome could be causing your hand spasms and cramping.
-However, there are many other possible causes to these symptoms.
+As stated, carpal tunnel syndrome could be causing your hand spasms and cramping.
+However, there are many other possible causes:

-- Carpal spasms caused by overused muscles, due to writing or typing.
+- Overused muscles due to writing or typing.
 This can often be alleviated with rest.

 - Dehydration and depletion of magnesium and potassium (electrolytes).
-Staying hydrated and taking supplements or eating foods rich in nutrients can alleviate hand cramps in these situations.
-Also drinking sodas can make you dehydrated and deplete magnesium in your body; so you might want to stay away from the carbonated soft drinks.
+Staying hydrated and taking electrolyte supplements or eating foods rich in nutrients can alleviate hand cramps in these situations.
+Drinking soda can make you dehydrated and deplete the magnesium in your body, so you might want to stay away from the carbonated soft drinks.

-- Fasciculation Syndrome.
-This condition involves twitches in the hands, eyelids, limbs and tongue and the spasms can occur intermittently or continuously but can usually be stopped by purposely moving body part affected.
-This condition can be treated with medications.
+- Fasciculation syndrome.
+This condition involves twitches in the hands, eyelids, limbs, and tongue.
+The spasms can occur intermittently or continuously but can usually be stopped by consciously moving the body part affected.
+This condition can also be treated with medications.

-You must seek the advice of a physician to find out what is causing these symptoms, especially if they are accompanied by pain or if your hand becomes cold and numb or even blue and pale.
+You should seek the advice of a physician to find out what is causing your symptoms, especially if they are accompanied by pain or if your hand becomes cold and numb or even blue and pale.